Surfer Jeff

-Surfer Jeff is an album by the Wiggles, released in 2012, by ABC Music, distributed by Universal Music Australia.
-It was the first album to feature Greg Page back in the group's line-up since 2006, as well as the last to feature the original Wiggles line-up.
+Surfer Jeff is the thirty- fifth album by the Wiggles, released in 2012, by ABC Music, distributed by Universal Music Australia.
+It was the first album to feature Greg Page back in the group's line-up since 2006, as well as the last to feature the original Wiggles line-up until the 2022 album ReWiggled.

 The album won the ARIA Award for Best Children's Album at the ARIA Music Awards of 2012.